How to use DNS over TCP to Prevent MiTM Attacks Using AI

 Follow the steps in Sections 2.2-2.2.2 of this article to add the Permit DNS over TCP feature to your Fusion Set via the Appdome Console.

-When you select the Permit DNS over TCP you'll notice that the Fusion Set you created in step 2.1 now bears the icon of the protection category that contains Permit DNS over TCP.
+When you enable Prevent MiTM Attacks you'll notice that the Fusion Set you created in step 2.1 now bears the icon of the protection category that contains Permit DNS over TCP.

 Figure 2: Fusion Set that displays the newly added Permit DNS over TCP protection